-No listed 'at risk' or 'threatened' species were observed.
-Cabbage trees are now rare in this part of the Makikihi Ecological District.
+No locally-uncommon, or listed 'at risk' or 'threatened' species were observed.

 Significance Assessment:

 Assessment against Canterbury Regional Policy Statement Appendix 3 criteria:

 Criteria Rank Assessment Representativeness M 1.
 A degraded example of indigenous vegetation, representing all that remains in this part of the ecological district.
 Rarity/Distinctiveness Н 3.
 Indigenous vegetation/habitat that has been reduced to less than 20% of its former extent in the ecological district.
 Diversity and Pattern L A very low diversity of indigenous ecosystems, habitat types, or taxa.
 Ecological Context L Vegetation/habitat that does not provide or contribute to an important ecological linkage or buffering, and does not provide important habitat for indigenous species.